+Туре Annual Annual Annual Annual Annual

+Total Total Total Total Total

-Туре Annual Total 2008/09 Annual Total 2009/10 Annual Total 2010/11 Annual Total 2011/12 Apr 2012 - Sept 2012 Comparison Apr 2011- Sept 2011 Number of RIDDORs 10 8 5 7 1 3
+2008/09 2009/10 2010/11 2011/12 2012/13

+Number of RIDDORs 10 8 5 7 2

-These figures are for injuries, illnesses and dangerous occurrences that are reportable the Health and Safety Executive.
-Over this six months period there has been only one reportable accident involving a member of staff, compared to three during the same period in 2011.
+These figures are for injuries, illnesses and dangerous occurrences that are reportable to the Health and Safety Executive.
+Over the year there were two reportable accidents involving members of staff, compared to seven during the previous year.